aayes89/Esp3D/README.md

 # Esp3D
 A compiled version of Esp3D for the ESP8266 NodeMCU V0.0.1 to avoid all compiling problems during the process, but could be ported to any ESP8266 module.

+I´m using ESP8266 2.7.4 Core, because the 3.1.2 still having problems with libraries

 Thanks to @luc-github for sharing the source code to do this.

 These are the parameters followed during the firmware build for the module: